Careers Guidance Club

 In order to prepare students for multiple pathways, the Careers and Guidance Team has invited admissions officers or professors of both local and international universities to give students talks after school or in assemblies.

-In collaboration with Hong Kong Young Women’s Christian Association (HKYWCA) for the fifth time, the Team organized a Careers Visit for all F.3 students.
-With the careers planning session and Holland Test held on 29 Oct and 22 Feb respectively, students were divided into 6 categories and brought to 7 workplaces on 28 June to explore different types of occupation according to the test results.
+In collaboration with organisations including Baptist Oi Kwan Social Service and Hong Kong Young Women’s Christian Association (HKYWCA), the Team organized a wide range of careers-related activities for all F.3 students, one of which is careers visit.
+With the careers planning session and Holland Test held in Class Teacher Periods, students are put into different groups and brought to various workplaces to explore different types of occupation according to the test results.

 Alumni Sharing Knowledge (ASK) Programme (F.2 - F.5)